 Renault Kwid Climber launched, priced in India from Rs.
 4.30 lakh

-Renault India has launched a special edition version of the Kwid hatchback, called the 2017 Renault Kwid Climber.
+French car maker Renault has launched a special edition version of the Kwid hatchback, called the 2017 Renault Kwid Climber.
 The Climber concept was showcased for the first time at last year’s Auto Expo.
 However, the production model launched today is a toned down version of the concept, which gets some basic cosmetic additions over the regular Kwid.

 The Kwid Climber has been introduced with the top-end RXT(O) variant of the 1.0-litre engine lineup.
 This means that it comes with all features of the regular model’s range topping trim, including a touchscreen AVN system with reverse camera, digital instrument cluster and power windows.
 Being the optional model, it also gets a driver side airbag.